htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

-- Fixed bug where HTCondor would incorrectly use its cached view of the system's process list, potentially for many polling cycles.
-This bug would manifest, for instance, as problems starting jobs, with the ``condor_starter`` logging an error about being unable to register the new job process (since it didn't exist in the old, cached view).
-  :jira:`194`

 - Fixed a bug where sending an updated proxy to an execute node could cause the *condor_starter* to segfault when AES encryption was enabled (which is the default).